Fayyo/ALX-Projects/README.md

 #### Files
-MD_agric_exam-4313.csv: Contains the raw agricultural file Python_Exam.ipynb: Contains the python code used on the data
+MD_agric_exam-4313.csv: Contains the raw agricultural file Python exam.ipynb: Contains the python code used on the data

 #### Usage
-Open the Python_Exam.ipynb file in jupyter notebook, or any code editor Download and save the MD_agric_exam-4313.csv file in the same location as the notebook and begin testing out your won codes
+Open the Python exam.ipynb file in jupyter notebook, or any code editor Download and save the MD_agric_exam-4313.csv file in the same location as the notebook and begin testing out your won codes

 ## Project Structure: